 Land-based casinos must only be set up in restaurants or hotel complexes.
 The restaurant must have at least 100 seats, and the hotel must have at least 20 rooms.
-Slot halls, meanwhile, must be separate rooms or buildings from any other type of business activity.
+Slot halls, meanwhile, must be in separate rooms or buildings from any other type of business activity.

 Casinos located in the Kyrgyz capital of Bishkek must have at least 10 gaming tables, while those elsewhere must have at least five.
 Slot halls must contain at least 30 machines.

-Casinos and slot halls must also have a currency exchange bureau licensed by the National bank of Kyrgyzstan, as well as a number of security measures in place.
+Casinos and slot halls must also have a currency exchange bureau licensed by the National Bank of Kyrgyzstan, as well as a number of security measures in place.

 Use of credit cards and loans to gamble is prohibited, except for playing land-based slots.